erfannoury/SuperEdge/Thesis Report/Results.md

 ### 9. XGBRegressor (2015/06/26)
 `XGBRegressor(max_depth=20, nthread=24, n_estimators=150, objective='reg:logistic')` using features from VGG 16-layer pre-trained model with features saved on disk and accessed using `numpy.memmap`.

+### 10. XGBClassifier (2015/07/04)
+`XGBClassifier(max_depth=10, nthread=24, n_estimators=30)` using features from VGG 16-layer pre-trained model.
+When training, labels weren't thresholded, and also when testing, predictions from the network were used instead of the `predict_proba` method of getting the predictions.
+Also note that images 100 to 125 were used for the training.

 #
 [1] - Canny, John.
 "A computational approach to edge detection." _Pattern Analysis and Machine Intelligence, IEEE Transactions on_ 6 (1986): 679-698.